flyteorg/flyte/rsts/deployment/gcp/index.rst

       kubectl run pgsql-postgresql-client --rm --tty -i --restart='Never' --namespace testdb --image docker.io/bitnami/postgresql:11.7.0-debian-10-r9 --env="PGPASSWORD=<DBPASSWORD>" --command -- psql testdb --host <CLOUD-SQL-IP> -U flyteadmin -d flyteadmin -p 5432

-The recommended way is to create it from the console..
+The recommended way is to create it from the console.
 This is to make sure the private IP connectivity works correctly to cloud sql instance.
-The command can be updated once right options are available to do the above steps
+There are multiple commands needed to achieve this.
+If you create it through the console, it'll take care of creating and configuring the right resources.

 .. code-block:: bash